ddorn/alakajam-chaos/road.md

 This is a very important thing to implement : life.
 It should be quite easy to do, but I'm a bit too lazy to make a state machine for the game.

-Added a restart with R
+Added a restart with R, fought again the double borrow checker when I want to do game.player.update(game), and I finially decided to just do Player::update(game).
+It's not very clean but *it works*.

+## 21:00 Explosions

+Let's start some polish, and add bright explosions when a blob dies.

 # TODO: Polish
 - Pause on dark bg, with yellow particles on each side